Top Blockchain Skills and Web3 Job Roles Hiring Teams Evaluate in 2026

 • a postmortem-style write-up for a test escape that later failed in staging/production.

-These are especially useful for career switchers from Web2 QA because they show transferable testing discipline adapted to blockchain systems.
+These are especially useful for career switchers from Web2 QA because they show a transferable testing discipline adapted to blockchain systems.

 Learning focus (what to prioritize)